Rugal Bernstein: In other media

 Aside from the main series, Rugal has also appeared in other media from the King of Fighters series.
 Rugal appears in the first chapter from the spin-off manga The King of Fighters: Kyo, showing his fight against Kyo Kusanagi from King of Fighters '95.
 He is also Goentiz's target in the prequel Goenitz Gaiden: The King of Fighters '96 Millennium Zero.
 In 1995, the character was voiced by Banjō Ginga in the Dengeki Bunko-produced CD drama The King of Fighters - King of Fighters '94, a retelling of the story from the video games.
-In the manhua The King of Fighters Zillion, Rugal is remade by the organization NESTS and faces the rebelious K'.
+In the manhua The King of Fighters Zillion, Rugal is remade by the organization NESTS and faces the rebellious K'.
 Rugal also appears as the main villain behind in the Chinese computer animated series The King of Fighters: Destiny where he where he faces several of the participants with the power of Orochi.
 However, Rugal is defeated by Kyo Kusanagi and his body is collected by the Orochi servant Goenitz.
 The character was meant to return in the film The King of Fighters: Awaken facing Kyo but was cancelled.

 In the 2010 live-action film adaptation of The King of Fighters, Rugal is played by veteran actor Ray Park.